 A proxy appointment:

-must be received at a proxy notification address not less than forty-eight hours before the time fixed for holding the meeting at which the appointee proposes to vote; or
+must be received at a proxy notification address not less than forty-eight hours (or such shorter time as the board decides) before the time fixed for holding the meeting at which the appointee proposes to vote; or

-in the case of a poll taken more than forty-eight hours after it is demanded or in the case of an adjourned meeting to be held more than forty-eight hours after the time fixed for holding the original meeting, must be received at a proxy notification address not less than twenty-four hours before the time fixed for the taking of the poll or, as the case may be, the time fixed for holding the adjourned meeting; or
+in the case of a poll taken more than forty-eight hours after it is demanded or in the case of an adjourned meeting to be held more than forty-eight hours after the time fixed for holding the original meeting, must be received at a proxy notification address not less than twenty-four hours (or such shorter time as the board decides) before the time fixed for the taking of the poll or, as the case may be, the time fixed for holding the adjourned meeting; or

 in the case of a poll which is not taken at the meeting at which it is demanded but is taken forty-eight hours or less after it is demanded, or in the case of an adjourned meeting to be held forty-eight hours or less after the time fixed for holding the original meeting, must be received:

-at a proxy notification address in accordance with (i); above
+at a proxy notification address in accordance with (i) above;

-by the chairman of the meeting or the secretary or any director at the meeting at which the poll is demanded or, as the case may be, at the original meeting; or
+by the chair of the meeting or the secretary or any director at the meeting at which the poll is demanded or, as the case may be, at the original meeting; or

-at a proxy notification address by such time as the chairman of the meeting may direct at the meeting at which the poll is demanded.
+at a proxy notification address by such time as the chair of the meeting may direct at the meeting at which the poll is demanded.

 In calculating the periods mentioned, no account shall be taken of any part of a day that is not a working day.